Rites of Eleusis: Later performances

-Beginning in 2000, Seattle based Eleusyve Productions has been composing original musical arrangements for each of the plays comprising The Rites of Eleusis.
+Beginning in 2000, Seattle-based Eleusyve Productions has been composing original musical arrangements for each of theRites.
 All seven have been created and staged, with the final video, "Rite of Saturn", released in May 2020.

-On March 7, 2008 experimental media artist Raymond Salvatore Harmon presented a three channel video performance of the Rites of Eleusis at Horse Hospital Gallery London, UK, by recontextualizing them into seven abstract films containing all of the original content as subliminal content hidden within each film.
+On March 7, 2008 experimental media artist Raymond Salvatore Harmon presented a three channel video performance of the Rites of Eleusis at Horse Hospital Gallery, London, UK, by recontextualizing them into seven abstract films containing all of the original content as subliminal content hidden within each film.